ga4gh/va-spec/docs/source/quick-start.rst

 * **VA Standard Profile IMs** are the Standard Models produced by the modeling framework for implementation by the GA4GH community.
 Separate profiles are generated for different kinds of VA Statements and Study Results - through specializations of the GKS Core-IM.
 They are defined as conceptual information models in a bespoke yaml format, from which formal json schema are automatically derived.

-* **VA Standard Profile JSON Schema**: formal schema intended for application in data systems, which are erived automatically from the Standard Profile yaml source files by a Metaschema Processor tools.
+* **VA Standard Profile JSON Schema**: formal schema intended for application in data systems, which are derived automatically from the Standard Profile yaml source files by a Metaschema Processor tools.
+These are the final product of the VA Specification Framework.

 * **Implementation schema**: concrete schema that are actually implemented in application data systems.
 Implementations may directly implement VA Standard JSON schema directly, translate it into different schema languages (eg. graphql, ShEX), and/or make application-specific changes/additions to the standard schema to support local implementation needs.